 Q. I have registered for all of my classes and purchased all of my textbooks.
 What happens to my remaining credit balance?

-A. Any financial aid remaining on your account of after tuition, fees, housing (if living on campus) and/or books and supplies purchased in the bookstore will be processed as a disbursement to you in the form of a paper check or directly deposited into your account approximately six weeks after the beginning of the semester.
+A. Any financial aid remaining on your account after tuition, fees, housing (if living on campus), and/or books and supplies purchased in the bookstore will be processed as a disbursement to you in the form of a paper check or directly deposited into your account approximately six weeks after the beginning of the semester.
 The remaining funds are meant to help you with any additional education-related costs.